 Impervious Surface.
 Any manmade surfaces from which precipitation runs off rather than infiltrates.
-Impervious Surface includes any A constructed hard surface that either prevents or retards the entry of water into the soil and causes water to run off the surface in greater quantities and at an increased rate of flow than prior to Development.
-Examples include paved and unpaved roads, roofstops, out buildings, decks, footpaths, patios, parking areas, and concrete, or asphalt driveways, and any Impervious Surface associated with wastewater or potable water supply systems.
+Impervious Surface includes any constructed hard surface that either prevents or retards the entry of water into the soil and causes water to run off the surface in greater quantities and at an increased rate of flow than prior to Development.
+Examples include paved and unpaved roads, roofs, out buildings, decks, footpaths, patios, parking areas, concrete or asphalt driveways, and any Impervious Surface associated with wastewater or potable water supply systems.

 Lake3.
-For purposes of the Shoreland Protection District regulations in Article 8 and the regulations for other water resources in §3.9, the term Lake means a lake or pond greater than 10 acres this Bylaw the following waterbodies in the Town of Greensboro: are defined as Lakes: Caspian and Eligo Caspian Lake, Eligo Lake, Long Pond, Horse & Mud Ponds, and Little Eligo Lake.
+For purposes of the Shoreland Protection District regulations in Article 8 and the regulations for other water resources in §3.9, the term Lake means a lake or pond greater than 10 acres in the Town of Greensboro: Caspian Lake, Eligo Lake, Long Pond, Horse & Mud Ponds, and Little Eligo Lake.
 The phrase "from the Lake" means "from the Mean Water Level of the Lake".